 - Preheat oven to 325ᵒF/150ᵒC.
 Butter a 9-by-13 inch rectangular cake tin and line it with parchment paper.

 - Tip the walnuts onto a baking sheet and roast for 6 minutes (set timer).
 Remove from the oven and tip onto a plate to cool.
 Reserve the remaining ¼ cup walnuts.

 - Once cooled, tip into a food processor and pulse into a coarse powder (like coarse breadcrumbs) in an electric food processor.
 (Don't over-process or you'll get nut butter.)
 Set aside.

 - In a large mixing bowl, beat egg yolks and sugar/sweetener with an electric whisk until pale yellow and foamy (about 5 minutes).
 Add olive oil, almonds, orange zest, cinnamon, cloves and the ground walnuts.
-Don't over-mix or the mixture will get dense and sticky, making it harder to cold in the egg whites.
+Don't over-mix or the mixture will get dense and sticky, making it harder to fold in the egg whites.

 - Wash and dry the beaters.
 Whisk the egg whites until firm.
 Spoon ⅓ of the beaten egg white into the walnut mixture and whisk to loosen up the batter.
 Then fold in the remaining whites, using a spatula or a large serving spoon, taking care not to crush the air out of the whites.

 - Spoon the batter into the prepared cake tin and bake for 30-40 minutes.
 To test for doneness, a toothpick inserted into the center of the cake will come out dry.
 Remove from the oven and cool for 10 minutes in the tin.
 The center of the cake will sink as the hot air escapes.

 - While the cake is baking, place the orange juice in a small pot and bring to a boil.
 Cook at a steady simmer, uncovered, to reduce it by half; this takes about 10 minutes.
 Once it has thickened, add 1 tbsp honey, stir to dissolve, remove from heat and set aside.

 - Once the cake has cooled for 10 minutes, pierce its surface with a wooden skewer or toothpick roughly 15-20 times.
 Spoon the orange syrup over the holes to allow it to soak through the cake.
 Let sit for at least 1/2 hour so the syrup can evenly soak the cake.